adammathes/epubverify/ROADMAP.md

 ---

-### Proposal 2: Systematic Gap Extraction from Epubcheck's Three Validation Tiers ✅ ALL THREE TIERS COMPLETE
+### Systematic Gap Extraction from Epubcheck's Three Validation Tiers ✅ ALL THREE TIERS COMPLETE

 **Goal:** Methodically analyze each of epubcheck's three validation tiers — RelaxNG schemas, Schematron rules, and Java code — to identify every check that epubverify doesn't currently implement, prioritize the gaps, and systematically close them.